-Climbing and access information for this peak is found on page 351.
+Climbing and access information for this peak is on Page 351 of the book.
 Livingston Douglas provided the updates found below.
 Updated November 2018

-War Eagle Peak is a minor summit on the Black Pine Mountains crest located southeast of Black Pine Peak.
+War Eagle Peak is a minor summit on the Black Pine Mountains Crest located southeast of Black Pine Peak.
+USGS Black Pine Peak

 Use this link to read about the Classic Black Pine Mountains Traverse.

 2018 Update by Livingston Douglas

 Updates/corrections to the text: FST-018 [(A)(1.1)(a)] is now FST-833.
-The USGS topo map and the Sawtooth National Forest/Minikoda Ranger District map both show FST-833 still in existence (FST-018 on the USGS topo map).
+The USGS topo map and the Sawtooth National Forest/Minidoka Ranger District map both show FST-833 still in existence (FST-018 on the USGS topo map).
 But I saw no signs of any trail coming up out of Pole Canyon and crossing Pole Canyon Pass (7,980 feet).
 I also saw no trail descending southward from the pass to curl around to the South Slopes of War Eagle Peak that are referred to in the book.
 Does FST-018/FST-833 still exist?
 I doubt it.

-Due to increasingly hostile land owners in the Black Pine Mountains area (as per a discussion I had with the NFS in Burley, ID), most of the access roads into the Black Pine Mountains are now closed to the public.
+Due to increasingly hostile land owners in the Black Pine Mountains area (as per the National Forest Service in Burley, ID), most of the access roads into the Black Pine Mountains are now closed to the public.
 Are the trails also disappearing due to lack of maintenance and use?
 I suspect that they are.

 East Ridge, Class 2

 Same as for the North Ridge of Peak 8376 (Pole Canyon Peak)